-Lean and agile are not just buzzwords, you need to live and breathe by them in managing your projects.
-Lean means you need to be nimble and quick, and agile means you need be flexible and willing to change or do course corrections.
+Lean and agile are not just buzzwords; you need to live and breathe by them.
+Lean means you need to be nimble and quick, and agile means you need to be flexible and willing to change or do course corrections.

 OKR (Objective and Key Results) is a methodology developed by the legendary Andy Grove of Intel.
 It is a framework for defining and tracking objectives and their outcomes.
 If you don’t have one, develop yourself something right away.
 Again, make sure it’s lined up with your company’s goals and objectives.

-Promote safety, health, happiness, and well-being of your team.
+Promote the safety, health, happiness, and well-being of your team.
 Without them, we are nothing.

 Quick response to IT incidents and problems is still the raison d’etre of IT Operations Management.
 Good IT Operators are the ones who can bring systems back online fast when an outage occurs, but the best ones would build high availability and redundancy to prevent them.

-RTI (Real Time Infrastructure) is sharing IT infrastructure resources across different consumers or customers that can be dynamically optimized to achieve the best end-to-end service levels at the lowest price.
+RTI (Real-Time Infrastructure) is sharing IT infrastructure resources across different consumers or customers that can be dynamically optimized to achieve the best end-to-end service levels at the lowest price.
 Gone are the days of waiting for IT resources to be purchased, delivered, and deployed.
-Take advantage of cloud-based Infrastructure as a Service solutions.
+Take advantage of cloud-based Infrastructure as a Service solution.

 Transformation to digital requires breaking through the generational gap barrier.
 It requires time and a lot of influencing before your customers and employees alike become naturalized digital netizens.

 Unified communication is converging voice, data, and video into the same network infrastructure.
-It will not only reduce cost but will also improve overall user experience by integrating other work tools and providing ubiquity.
+It will reduce cost and improve overall user experience by integrating other work tools and providing ubiquity.

 Value creation must be your core focus.
-ITIL v4 emphasizes that the service value chain (the how’s) and service value streams (the detailed activities) must be clearly mapped to the value they provide in form of services and products a.k.a. service value stream.
+ITIL v4 emphasizes that the service value chain (the how’s) and service value streams (the detailed activities) must be clearly mapped to the value they provide in the form of services and products, a.k.a. service value stream.

 Zero-in on what really matters.
 Cut to the chase.
 Your organization needs you to make it more efficient, sell more, serve the customers better, spend less, and triumph over this pandemic.
 Everything that you do must connect to one of these goals to co-create value and perpetuate your relevance – now more than ever.